lindseystead/foodbank-checkin-portfolio/README.md

 - Regular check-ins with supervisor Dr. Kevin O'Neil

 **From Capstone to Production:**
-What began as academic research evolved into a production-ready system serving real food bank operations.
+What began as academic research evolved into a production-ready system ready for food bank operations.
 The system demonstrates the complete software engineering lifecycle from concept to deployment.
 Special thanks to Dr. O'Neil for his guidance, mentorship, and support throughout the capstone project.

 ### 🎓 Capstone Details
 - **Course**: COMP 4911 (Capstone Project)